Olivia Munn Wears Sexy Low-Cut Glam Jumpsuit For MTV Movie And TV Awards

 Actress Olivia Munn’s low-cut pantsuit was a winner on the red carpet at the 2018 MTV Movie and TV Awards Sunday night.
-Munn definitely knows how to make a statement and it is clear that she felt confident and sexy in this stunning outfit.
+Munn definitely knows how to make a statement, and it is clear that she felt confident and sexy in this stunning outfit.

 Olivia Munn shared several photos on Instagram showcasing her emerald green velvet jumpsuit and noted that she was representing the History Channel show SIX in her appearance.
-The actress also shared several posts via Instagram from inside the event and it looks like she was having a blast.
+The actress also shared several posts via Instagram from inside the event, and it looks like she was having a blast.

 The actress donned a daring look, but it would appear that she wasn’t worried a bit about the revealing low-cut ensemble slipping and giving her a wardrobe malfunction of epic proportions.
 She looked comfortable both on the red carpet and inside during the event where she let loose and had a great time.